-jcpadrino asked: Hello!
+jcpadrino said: Hello!
 I want to know if you have or know about a tutorial for make a men yukata?
 I Will be apreciate the information.
 Thanks.

 Wow, this takes me back- my entry into the online kitsuke community was sharing scans of how to make yukata.
 I will heavily quote myself circa 2010 for this one.
 We are going to use ゆかたを手作り (ISBN4-8347-2427-1).